 My background in STEM has always been closely linked with careers – I was one of the founding members of the Centre of Excellence for Science, Environment and Technology (CE:SET) and also started our highly successful Designing the Built Environment course; both these provisions integrated with well-known businesses such as NG Bailey, AWM Waste Management, Yorkshire Water, British Gas and now Gleeds.
 To date, I have led two trips to CERN in Geneva to visit the home of particle physics and explore careers there at the cutting edge of science.

 Personally, I am also thoughtful about our disadvantaged groups and have driven the STEM agenda to recruit and encourage girls into these sectors, being especially proud of my own daughter now studying Physics at Manchester University.
 Aspirations have also been a huge driver behind our academies as they offer our talented students experiences well beyond the classroom.
 I believe that all students require a unique range of skills and qualities, both to prepare them for the future and to embrace technology, which is becoming increasingly prevalent in all aspects of our lives; my knowledge of this sector being enhanced by having gained a Master’s Degree in Education, Multimedia and Technology.
 There are many careers out there waiting to be invented and discovered!

 Joe Ryan email@example.com

 Buttershaw are proud of the destinations of our students with a number of students securing apprenticeships and training placements, which was double the district average.
-We are also proud of our students who have apart from one students moved into a positive destination after leaving Buttershaw, even with the impact of COVID on a variety of destination.
-This again is below the district average of 1.8% (0.4%)of our students were Not in Employment Education or Training when they finished there time with us in year 11.
-We are aiming to have all students move into a positive destination in this coming September too, and are supporting all students to progress into positive destinations.
+We are also proud of our students who have moved into a positive destination after leaving Buttershaw, even with the impact of COVID on a variety of destination.
+6 (3.4%)of our students were Not in Employment Education or Training when they finished there time with us in year 11.
+We are aiming to have all students move into a positive destination in this coming September, and are supporting all students to progress into positive destinations.